 Food Cost in Belgium

-Belgium is famous for its food and restaurants.
-You can find every type of cuisines in local restaurants and fully packed cafes.
-Cooking at home and buying monthly groceries from super markets on discount rates is the cheapest and healthiest eating option for everyone including foreign students residing in Belgium.
-On average you can expect to spend around 200 to 300 Euros per month on buying groceries for one person in Belgium.
-The more specific rates of day to day groceries and restaurant costs per meal for one person are estimated as:
+Food and Restaurants in Belgium, In Belgium you can find all kinds of food in your local restaurants and packed cafes.
+You can also cook at home and buy monthly groceries at super markets at discounted prices.
+This is the most affordable and healthiest way to eat, even for foreign students living in Belgium.
+On average, you will need to spend about 200 to 300 euros per month to purchase groceries in Belgium for one person.
+The more exact rates of daily groceries and restaurant prices per meal per person are as follows:

 Transportation Cost in Belgium

-The best option of transportation for international students in Belgium is via public transports such as buses and train.
-Monthly ticket of metro trains and buses can cost you 50 Euros.
-For travelling along the coast line public coast tram can be used.
-Students can have discounts on travel tickets.
-If you own a car it is also not so expensive option.
-1 liter of gas will cost you 1.46 Euros.
-International students prefer to travel around the city on bicycles as well.
-Taxis are an expensive option of travelling.
-Most taxi services in Belgium are owned by private companies which have fixed their own per ride rate.
+The most cost-effective way for international students to travel in Belgium is through public transportation, such as buses and trains.
+A monthly ticket for a metro train or bus can cost up to 50 euros.
+For journeys along the coast line, public coast trams can be used, and students can receive discounts on their travel tickets.
+Car travel is also a cost-effective option, with 1 liter of gas costing 1.46 euros.
+International students also prefer to travel by bicycle around the city.
+Taxis, however, are an expensive option, as most taxi companies in Belgium have their own per-ride rates.

 Health Care Expenditure

-Health care coverage is an important document of attaining a student’s residence permit of Belgium.
-Any international student enrolled in a full time study program in Belgium requires attaining a health care insurance from one of public or private company based in Belgium.
-The health care insurance will cover medical expenses or in case of any medical emergency hospitalization expenditure of the student during their stay in Belgium.
-The amount of health care coverage will be specified to you by Belgian Embassy while applying for a student visa.
+Health care insurance is one of the most important documents for obtaining a student’s residence permit in Belgium.
+Every international student participating in a full-study program in Belgium needs to obtain health care insurance coverage from one of the public or private companies located in Belgium.
+The health care insurance coverage will cover the student’s medical expenses or, in the event of an emergency hospitalization, the expenses incurred by the student while residing in Belgium.
+You will be informed about the health care coverage amount by the Belgian Embassy while applying for your student visa.

 Study In Belgium Questions